Table of Contents

 Rivers are full of garbage.
-According to residents the smelly water is not always of the same color: it depends on which chemicals flow into that particular day.
+According to residents, the smelly water is not always of the same color: it depends on which chemicals flow into that particular day.

-Many hazardous chemicals are used in textile finishing process.
+Many hazardous chemicals are used in the textile finishing process.
 These chemicals can not be completely removed and therefore many will flow in the waters of the rivers.

 Gu Rao provides jobs for many families in the area.
 Children go to school during the day and work at night.
 These five children attend primary school.
 One comes from Hunan, one from Guizhou, the other three are from the area.
 Every day they earn about 20-30 yuan.

 Topic: environmental impact of the clothing industry, fast fashion impact on the environment, most polluting industries in the world,impact of textiles and clothing industry on the environment, negative effects of fast fashion, environmental issues in the fashion industry